A guide to airline credit cards

-Why we picked it: Frequent fliers can rack up rewards pretty quickly with this solid general-purpose travel credit card from Chase, which offers 5X points on travel purchased through Chase Ultimate Rewards, 3X points on dining and 2X points on other travel purchases, plus an eye-popping sign-up bonus (earn 100,000 points if you spend $4,000 in your first three months).
+Why we picked it: Frequent fliers can rack up rewards pretty quickly with this solid general-purpose travel credit card from Chase, which offers 5X points on travel purchased through Chase Ultimate Rewards, 3X points on dining and 2X points on other travel purchases, plus a lucrative sign-up bonus (earn 60,000 points if you spend $4,000 in your first three months).

-Pros: That sign-up bonus, which represents the Chase Sapphire Preferred’s best-ever offer, is worth around $1,250 when redeemed for travel through the Chase Ultimate Rewards portal, given cardholders receive a 25% bonus when they cash in points that way.
+Pros: That sign-up bonus is worth around $750 when redeemed for travel through the Chase Ultimate Rewards portal, given cardholders receive a 25% bonus when they cash in points that way.
 You can combine the points you earn with the Chase Sapphire Preferred with other cards in Chase’s line-up.

 Cons: The $4,000 spend in the first three months associated with the sign-up bonus and the card’s $95 annual fee (not waived the first year) might price this card out of a frugal flier’s budget.